Free Reverse Mortgage Guide

 We are working on this but a reverse mortgage calculator - and amortization schedule - are not something that should impact this decision.
 We cover this in great detail in our free reverse mortgage eBook that you can get on this page.

-If you have done any research about a reverse mortgage, you will have noticed that there are not many unbiased, impartial and objective guides for a savvy senior out there.
+If you have done any research about this mortgage product, you will have noticed that there are not many unbiased, impartial and objective guides for a savvy senior out there.
+Something that shows you the reverse mortgage pitfalls as well as the upside.

 That's why we created this guidebook with the real pros and cons of a reverse mortgage in Canada.

 In addition to this, there is also a lot of confusion and misinformation surrounding reverse mortgages.
 For example, many people out there are confused about whether or not they could potentially lose their home.

 (Let me set this one straight off the bat - I can tell you right now that the answer is no - never under any circumstances will you or any Canadian lose your home because of a reverse mortgage.
 But the mere fact that people are confused by this and asking these questions is a testament to how poor the information out there is.)

 So I created and wrote this free guide so that you can educate yourself and decide if this is the right financial solution for you during your retirement years.